Get

 Image Credit: Sophkins, Pixabay

-3. Despite Their Name, Scottish Folds Are Not Recognized as an Official Breed in Scotland Due to the Well-being Risks Their Folded Ears Can Cause.
+3. Despite Their Name, Scottish Folds Are Not Recognized as an Official Breed in Scotland Due to the Welfare Issues and Ethical Concerns Raised Around Their Breeding.

 Final Thoughts

-If you adopt a Scottish Fold, you’ll discover they’re remarkably affectionate, friendly, and docile.
-Whether you live alone, with a family, or with several other pets in the home, your Scottish Fold will be welcoming to everyone they cohabitate with.
-We hope this article has taught you everything you wanted to know about the Scottish Fold and wish you luck in adopting one.
+If you adopt a Scottish Fold from a shelter, you’ll discover they’re remarkably affectionate, friendly, and docile.
+Whether you live alone, with a family, or with several other pets in the home, your Scottish Fold will be welcoming to everyone they cohabitate with, as long as they are properly socialized.
+We hope this article has taught you everything you wanted to know about the Scottish Fold, particularly the welfare concerns related to their breeding.

 Read Also: